sinksc/windows-service-operations/README.md

 }
 ```

-Set Invocation String to `powershell` and File Extension to `ps1` in this example step.:w
+Set Invocation String to `powershell` and File Extension to `ps1` in this example step.

 ## Building